contentset/.github/profile/README.md

 ## Lorem Ipsum 👋

-Welcome to Content Set's organization on GitHub where we enjoy creating open, accessible, performant & cross platwform examples of applications using our open-source SDKs.
+Welcome to Content Set's organization on GitHub where we enjoy creating open, accessible, performant & cross platform examples of applications using our open-source SDKs.

 <!--